Ipswich engine shed: BR years

 In the early years of British Rail, Ipswich shed was host to visiting Southern Railway Battle of Britain class 4-6-2 locomotives before the introduction of the Britannia class in the early 1950s.

 Working conditions in the shed were extremely poor and the Shed Foreman later wrote "The conditions in which the boiler washers and tube cleaners worked in winter beggared description with boilers being emptied and blown down, others being washed out and steam and water everywhere" This state of affairs led to the preparation of plans to modernize the depot.

 The shed was completely rebuilt in 1954 into a concrete 6 track straight through road shed.
 In 1955 the locomotive allocation totalling 79 locomotives was as follows:

 The 0-6-0T engines were generally used for shunting and local trip work.
 J15, J39 and J17 were freight locomotives.
 All other locomotives were primarily passenger but it was not unknown for some of them to work freight trains as well.
 The Ivatt designed 2MT 2-6-2T no 41200 was allocated to the shed for tests on local branches including the Aldeburgh Branch Line.
 Later that year the first Diesel Multiple Units worked in the area and no other members of this class were allocated.

-In 1959 Ipswich received its first allocation of mainline diesels.
+In 1959, Ipswich received its first allocation of mainline diesels.

-On 11 June 1959 class J19 0-6-0 locomotive number 64641 was the last steam locomotive to be repaired at the depot.
+On 11 June 1959, class J19 0-6-0 locomotive No. 64641 was the last steam locomotive to be repaired at the depot.

-On 5 March 1960 the last steam working from Ipswich shed was headed by J15 0-6-0 no 65389 which worked the last freight train to Snape.
+On 5 March 1960 the last steam working from Ipswich shed was headed by J15 0-6-0 No. 65389 which worked the last freight train to Snape.